-who prioritize fares report that purchasing their fare is simple.1
+who consider fares an important factor report that purchasing their fare is simple.1

 Easier to get on and off the vehicle

 Getting on or off the vehicle isn't always easy, especially for customers who have mobility limitations.
 Gaps between trains and platforms, bus stops without sidewalks or cement pads for accessible boarding, stairs on older vehicles, and doors closing too quickly are examples of obstacles that can hinder customers from using UTA.